 - Add a CNAME record to your DNS that points to pm.mtasv.net

-- Select the Authentication link on the domain you want to add the custom Return-Path domain on
+- Select the DNS Settings link on the domain you want to add the custom Return-Path domain on

-- Navigate to the heading Set up a custom Return-Path and enter in your alias you used in your CNAME record you added to your DNS
+- Navigate to the Return-Path section and enter in your alias you used in your CNAME record you added to your DNS